 Based on the results obtained in the present study, groundnut productivity was considerably boosted as a result of conducting cluster frontline demonstrations of better variety with intervention methods of proven technologies in the farmers' field, resulting in greater farmer revenue and improved farming community livelihoods.
-However, 40 to 50% savings in irrigation water were recorded with broad bed furrow method of groundnut in compared to flood irrigation of controlled plots.
 The results showed that broad bed furrow technology has great potential to increase water productivity of groundnut.
 Farmers were inspired by cluster frontline demonstrations in groundnut crop and they planned to use this technology for many years.